jgoralcz/image-microservice/README.md

 ___

 ## After thoughts:
+Processes are more or less a hack due to node-canvas not support worker threads.
+I previously used worker threads, but I seriously do not like Jimp anymore due to its flaws.
-Use Jimp until node-canvas gets worker threads support.
-Despite this microservice providing workers using Jimp, Canvas and Sharp are much faster (maybe 40% faster?).
+Canvas and Sharp are much faster (maybe 200% faster?).
 If you have the option in the future (when worker threads are hopefully supported by canvas), use canvas.
 Canvas (and Sharp) do not block the thread and use an external library to process images, making it much faster.